dsegura95/edunext_challange/README.md

 Now leave this running and move to the step 002 of the challenge.
 If you mess up your work later, you can come back and use `make erase` to clear everything again.
 Then start over at the step 2 of the list.

+## Solution
+## ===============

+It was decided to create another new application for a modularization of functionalities with the future in mind.

+The new application is called *payments*.
+A model was created to store (own decision) the IPN messages because I consider efficient the backup of the information for the system.

+An API service was created with Django Rest Framework, where these stored IPN messages could be obtained and in turn also be received.

+When receiving an IPN message through a POST request, in addition to being stored, the necessary information is extracted and then updated in the customer database, according to the criteria set forth above.
 ---

 [^1]: